 My biggest move - I quit my corporate job

-Toronto became my home and with that came many opportunities.
 I am finally doing something that I love and I couldn’t be happier with my decision to leave the corporate world behind.
-I look forward to meeting somebody new each time and doing my utmost best to capturing the beauty I see in them.
-My job is no longer just a job; it’s
+My job is no longer just a job; it’s a